 The second variety of anko is smoother, silkier, and much more homogeneous in texture.
 In Japanese, this is called Koshi-an.

 This type of red bean paste is commonly used in restaurants or bakeries and can be bought at Asian markets.
 It is made by removing the husk of the Adzuki.
-Along with removing nutrients, it also strips the filling of the natural sweetness of the Adzuki.
+This removes nutrients and strips the filling of the adzuki's natural sweetness.

 Thus, it requires a larger amount of sugar to taste the same.
 This type of anko is more difficult to make at home.

-Our recipe results in the first type of anko: unapologetic, thick, smooth, and sweet.
+Our recipe results in the first type of anko: thick, smooth, and sweet.

 Red bean paste should be stored in airtight containers to prevent browning or oxidation.
 It can be kept in the refrigerator for a week.

 For long-term storage, it can be frozen.
-Frozen solid, it should last about a month.
+Frozen is solid, and it should last about a month.

 Ann zaina